FINS Swim Team

 Does my child have to be a fast swimmer?

 No, all swimmers are welcome!
-At the start of the summer our coaches will screen younger swimmers to determine whether they’re ready to compete in meets, or if they need more focused instruction and development.
-Those swimmers who are not quite ready for meets will participate as a member of either the Pre-team or Future Fins, depending on his or her skill level.
-All swimmers, regardless of whether they are ready to compete in a meet on Day 1, are part of the team, and are encouraged – along with their families – to take part in all the fun activities throughout the summer.
+Our coaches will conduct a swim test for younger swimmers on the first day of practice to determine whether they are ready to compete in meets, or if they need more focused instruction and development.
+Those swimmers who are not quite ready for meets will participate as a member of either the pre-team or Future Fins, depending on his or her comfort level in the water, strength and skill level.
+All swimmers, from our Future Fins to All-Star qualifiers, are part of the same team, and are encouraged – along with their families – to take part in all the fun activities throughout the summer.

 What to expect if you join